 While we have found many reasons to finger paint I haven’t tried to make homemade finger paints before because I was worried that the food coloring would stain my kids hands (it didn’t).
 I used a finger painting recipe from the Itty Bitty Bookworm curriculum (we love this curriculum!) and I was amazed at how vivid the finger paint colors were.
-I was also very happy with the texture of this paint!

-Here is the recipe from the Itty Bitty bookworm curriculum:
+Here is the homemade recipe from the Itty Bitty bookworm curriculum:

 2 cups flour